 Is Human Overpopulation Really a Problem?

 Facebook pages are full of joyous announcements; gossip columnists live for stories on the subject and economists say we need more to support an ageing population, but the reality is that we should no longer be happy about people having babies.
+Aside from the physical effects of giving birth, which can be solved by healthy yoni eggs, overpopulation is real!

 The twentieth century was a bonanza for the human population, which grew from 1.5 billion in 1900 to six billion by 1999 (and on to seven billion in the twenty-first century’s first decade).
 According to the US Census Bureau, our species has a net gain of one person every sixteen seconds.
 This seems to be too many.